Start of main content

 Piracy and copyright infringement

 These are unfortunate features of today’s publishing landscape, and we completely understand if you’re somewhat concerned.
-We actively work hard to stop your work appearing online for sharing with others without your permission.

-Our approach to piracy is to target the websites that host these files and use legal forms called ‘take-down notices’ to get the files removed.
+Our approach to piracy is to target the websites that host unauthorised files and use legal forms called ‘take-down notices’ to get the files removed.
 We’ve partnered with the Publishers’ Association to actively monitor the leading sites known for hosting unauthorised files.
 It’s an effective method, and over two-thirds of the pirated files are removed within a few days of the notice being received.

 For questions or more information on any of the above, please email author_support@theiet.org